MarkDBlackwell/temperament-math/README.md

 In particular,
-since each major third forms part of some major key's tonic chord, the tuning adjustment of major thirds varies along with the number of sharps or flats in that key signature.
+since each major third forms part of some major key's tonic chord, here the tuning adjustment of major thirds varies with the number of sharps or flats in that key signature.
 Thomas Young's first temperament is like this.

-Unlike Young's, however, here, the sharped key signatures' tonic major thirds are closer to just, than those of the corresponding
+Unlike Young's, however,
-(one sharp, with one flat, etc.) flatted key signatures.
+the sharped key signatures' tonic major thirds are closer here to just, than those of the corresponding flatted key signatures (that is, with the same number of sharps or flats).
 This increases variety.
-(In Young's, they are the same.)
+(But in Young's, they are the same.)

 So, here,
 the sharp keys are favored over the flat keys.